 I’ve planted some basil plants in a large pot on the back patio and they are going nuts; when they first started to sprout enough leaves to have a mini harvest, I could not wait to make a Margherita pizza with basil, tomatoes and fresh mozzarella; one of our all time favorites.
 Now that we’ve had enough of those from the grill to make me want to say ‘STOP!’
 I wanted to try something else.

-Is was so easy; I pretty much followed the directions on the Pillsbury website but modified mine just a bit.
+Is was so easy.
+I’ll typically use pizza dough from my local pizza shop but my guests had purchased a canned dough from Pillsbury so I pretty much followed the directions on the Pillsbury website but modified mine just a bit.

 Preheat the Grill.
 Get your grill going on high and then unroll the dough onto a piece of foil that has been oiled with canola oil.
 I did that part inside and put the foil and dough on a cookie sheet and then carried it outside to cook it.